A Performance of „John Cage’s STEPS, A Composition for Painting“. The remains of the installation remained as part of an exhibition.

 Production:

-Text Preparation and Project Coordination: Maren Krüger; Media Design: Thomas Buck; Media Realization: White Void, Berlin
+Text Preparation and Project Coordination: Maren Krüger; Media Design: Thomas Buck; Media Realisation: White Void, Berlin

 Wood, Steel, Plexiglass, Data Projection, 2008